 In 2018, we invested in a digital knowledge platform that enables our trainers and employees to share knowledge easily.
 The application requests minimal effort to create clear and engaging training content.
 Instructions for operators are easily accessible on tablet and computer, in various languages.
-The increasing number of users and reading sessions proves the platform is a success: in 2020 and 2021, 840 employees received online training, good for 26,162 training sessions.
+The increasing number of users and reading sessions proves the platform is a success: Last years, 840 employees received online training, good for 26,162 training sessions.